Laura Tingle

 Laura Margaret Tingle (born 14 February 1961) is an Australian journalist and author.

-She is the chief political correspondent of the Australian Broadcasting Corporation's 7.30 current affairs television program and was previously the political editor of Australian Financial Review.
+She is the ABC's global affairs editor and was formerly the chief political correspondent of the Australian Broadcasting Corporation's 7.30 current affairs television program and previously the political editor of the Australian Financial Review.

 Career

-Tingle began her career in Sydney as a cadet journalist with Fairfax Media's Australian Financial Review and Business Review Weekly in the early 1980s, reporting on financial deregulation and the floating of the dollar.
+Tingle began her career in Sydney as a cadet journalist with Fairfax Media's Australian Financial Review and Business Review Weekly in 1981, reporting on financial deregulation and the floating of the dollar.
 In 1987, she moved to News Limited's The Australian newspaper as an economics correspondent.
 She was appointed chief political correspondent in 1992 and national affairs correspondent from 1994.
 In 1996, she returned to Fairfax as a political correspondent for The Age and The Sydney Morning Herald.
-In 1998, she resigned as Canberra bureau chief for The Age, frustrated by constant interference and lack of attention to her requests, moving to the Sydney Morning Herald.
-In 2002, she resigned from the Sydney Morning Herald over the combining of The Age and Herald Canberra bureaus, the cutting of staff and the shift to lighter stories, returning to the Australian Financial Review as political correspondent.
+In 1998, she resigned as Canberra bureau chief for The Age.
+In 2002, she resigned from the Sydney Morning Herald, returning to the Australian Financial Review as political correspondent.
 She was subsequently appointed chief political correspondent and Canberra bureau chief from 2003, then political editor in 2008.

 Tingle's book, Chasing the Future: Recession, Recovery and the New Politics in Australia—documenting the recession of the early 1990s—was published in 1994.
 She has written four issues of Quarterly Essay: "Great Expectations – government, entitlement and an angry nation" in June 2012, "Political Amnesia – how we forgot to govern" in November 2015, "Follow the Leader: Democracy and the Rise of the Strongman" in September 2018 and "The High Road: What Australia Can Learn From New Zealand" in November 2020.
-Her book In Search of Good Government was published by Black Inc in 2017.
+Her book In Search of Good Government, combining "Great Expectations" and "Political Amnesia", was published by Black Inc. in 2017.

-Tingle won Walkley Awards in 2005 and 2011 and has also been highly commended in the Walkley Awards for her investigative journalism.
+Tingle won Walkley Awards in 2005 and 2011 and was highly commended in the 1992 Walkley Awards for her investigative journalism.
 She also won the Paul Lyneham Award for Press Gallery Journalism in 2004 and was shortlisted for the John Button Prize for political writing in 2010.
 In 2017 she won the Qantas-European Union journalism prize.
-She makes regular appearances on ABC Radio National's Late Night Live and Insiders on ABC TV.

-In February 2018, Tingle left the Australian Financial Review and joined the Australian Broadcasting Corporation as chief political correspondent of current affairs television program, 7.30.
-Tingle also regularly fills in for Sarah Ferguson on the program.
+In May 2018, Tingle left the Australian Financial Review and joined the Australian Broadcasting Corporation (ABC) as chief political correspondent of current affairs television program, 7.30.
+She also regularly fills in for Sarah Ferguson on the program.
+Tingle makes regular appearances on ABC Radio National's Late Night Live and Insiders on ABC TV.

-In March, she signed a $15,000 contract for two days' work with the Turnbull Government's Department of Prime Minister and Cabinet as a host at the Association of South East Asian Nations summit in Sydney.
-Tingle told The Australian newspaper: "I see absolutely no conflict."

-She is the current president of the National Press Club.
-She was elected in December 2020.
-Tingle took over from Nine Network journalist, Chris Uhlmann.
+Since December 2020, she has been the president of the National Press Club.
+Tingle took over from ABC journalist, Sabra Lane.
+On 1 May 2023, Tingle was appointed staff-elected director at the ABC, winning by 30 preferential votes from 2073 ballots over business journalist Daniel Ziffer.